Chase-William/Solitaire-Team-Manager/README.md

 - [x] Find a way to keep reference to leader of cards for EditCardActivity.
 - [x] Either remove or add functionality for “Min / Max” card limit for decks.
 - [x] Implement ability to delete boards
-- [ ] Implement ability to delete decks
-- [ ] Implement ability to delete cards
-- [ ] Implement ability to delete contributors
-- [ ] Improve the spinner UI for adding card to specific deck.
-- [ ] Fix image issue with KanbanModel.Url not displaying desired images.
-- [ ] Implement the ability for the user to set a custom image for boards and cards.
-- [ ] Finish setting up client and server socket connection.
 - [x] Improve the UI for contributor rows.
-- [ ] Improve UI for ALL edit based Activities.
-- [ ] Fix SHA1 status code 10 error with google login.
-- [ ] Allow the user to view and edit the contributors.
-- [ ] Implement demographics for boards.

 ### Powered By
 [![Footer](https://upload.wikimedia.org/wikipedia/commons/f/f2/Xamarin-logo.svg)](https://dotnet.microsoft.com/apps/xamarin/)